kryptogo/jobs/README.md

 - Expertise in database technology with solid understanding to synthesize data with user insights
 - Hands-on skills with statistical software

+#### Product Intern (Senior Students Welcomed)

+We are looking for a Product Tester to assess software quality through manual and automated testing.
+As a Product tester, you will be responsible for finding and reporting product defects, as well as to develop new test cases.
+To succeed in this role, you possess a keen eye for detail and excellent communication skills.
+Ultimately, you will work as a part of the team to ensure that we ship quality code and our products are awesome.

+**Responsibilities**:

+- Execute test cases and analyse test results
+- Preparing test reports for tracking and analysis
+- Evaluate test cases and explore new use cases
+- Report bugs and improvements to development team
+- Troubleshoot issues
+- Conduct new feature and post-release testing
+- Work with cross-functional teams to ensure quality throughout the software development life cycle

+**Requirements**:

+- Senior year university/graduate student; CS/information major, economy major, business major is a plus.
+- Strong communication skills in Mandarin and English.
+- Logical, detail-oriented, and sensitive to numbers.
+- Excellent skills in analyzing.
+- Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
+- Ability to troubleshoot and document errors
+- Analytical and curios mindset with a problem-solving aptitude
+- Experience in QA, Agile framework or project management a huge plus

 ---

 ### BUSINESS DEVELOPMENT